 - As a global asset manager, we manage a comprehensive range of active, passive and quantitative investment solutions covering a broad spectrum of asset classes and regions.
-Exit considerations and our influence on those considerations are dependent on the type of investments, whether public or private, direct or indirect, the relative size of our positions, and fiduciary duty. - Green Bonds: Several events can prompt a change in the team's recommendation for inclusion in the investment universe ex ante or ex post: - Lack of ex-post reporting or sufficient detail and quality in ex-post reporting with no plan to improve despite attempted engagements with the issuer. - Allocation of proceeds toward activities that are excluded by BNPP AM as part of its Responsible Business Conduct policy. - Downgrade of the issuer's ESG score to decile 10 (which is the bottom 10% within its peer group, according to our internal ESG scoring model), which is considered a criteria for exclusion in the green bonds proprietary framework as stated above - Significant issuer controversy which incurs high negative environmental, social and/or reputation risks, a history of negative practices in managing environmental and social impacts in its activities and a failure to meet the DNSH requirements. - Social Business: in the event that a decision to exit must be made, we would take into consideration the impact of the decision for all stakeholders involved, including, but not limited to, the impact on sustainability of the investee's business model and fiduciary duty to our clients.
+Exit considerations and our influence on those considerations are dependent on the type of investments, whether public or private, direct or indirect, the relative size of our positions, and fiduciary duty. - Green Bonds: Several events can prompt a change in the team's recommendation for inclusion in the investment universe ex ante or ex post: - Lack of ex-post reporting or sufficient detail and quality in ex-post reporting with no plan to improve despite attempted engagements with the issuer. - Allocation of proceeds toward activities that are excluded by BNPP AM as part of its Responsible Business Conduct policy. - Downgrade of the issuer's ESG score to decile 10 (which is the bottom 10% within its peer group, according to our internal ESG scoring model), which is considered a criteria for exclusion in the green bonds proprietary framework as stated above - Significant issuer controversy which incurs high negative environmental, social and/or reputation risks, a history of negative practices in managing environmental and social impacts in its activities and a failure to meet the DNSH requirements. - Social Bonds: Several events can prompt a change in the team's recommendation for inclusion in the investment universe ex ante or ex post: - Lack of ex-post reporting or sufficient detail and quality in ex-post reporting with no plan to improve despite attempted engagements with the issuer. - Allocation of proceeds toward activities that are excluded by BNPP AM as part of its Responsible Business Conduct policy. - Downgrade of the issuer's ESG score to decile 10 (which is the bottom 10% within its peer group, according to our internal ESG scoring model), which is considered a criteria for exclusion in the green bonds proprietary framework as stated above - Significant issuer controversy which incurs high negative environmental, social and/or reputation risks, a history of negative practices in managing social and environmental impacts in its activities and a failure to meet the DNSH requirements. - Social Business: in the event that a decision to exit must be made, we would take into consideration the impact of the decision for all stakeholders involved, including, but not limited to, the impact on sustainability of the investee's business model and fiduciary duty to our clients.
 We do not hesitate to ease our exit conditions or postpone them should the situation require it.
-As a concrete example, we decided to offer the possibility to delay free of interest the repayment terms initially due for Q2 2020, taking into account the cash and economic issues encountered by our investees because of the COVID-19 crisis. - Singularity: Due to its nature as a fund of funds in private equity, the fund cannot conduct exits considering the effect on sustained impact.
+As a concrete example, we decided to offer the possibility to delay free of interest the repayment terms initially due for Q2 2020, taking into account the cash and economic issues encountered by our investees because of the COVID-19 crisis. - Impact Bonds: Impact bonds are designed so that at the maturity of the investment, projects have made the proof of their efficiency and can be offered a permanent financing by public authority or private investors depending on the nature of the project.
+For projects eligible to private financing, we liaise with and promote the project toward BNP Paribas's teams which would likely be interested by such an investment.
+When the efficiency is not fully demonstrated at the end of the impact bond we have the possibility to extend the maturity of the financing so that the project can be fully deployed. - Singularity: Due to its nature as a fund of funds in private equity, the fund cannot conduct exits considering the effect on sustained impact.
 However, it can favour investment funds that do and promote this practice in selected funds.